 - Walking.
-Taking your puppy on a walk is a great way to get in a few minutes of exercise and for both you and your puppy to get some fresh air.
+Walks are a great way to both get your puppy some fresh air, and get a few minutes of exercise for both you and your dog.
 When taking your puppy on a walk, be sure to walk at a normal pace, stopping when your puppy sits and continuing once your puppy stands up again.
 Don’t stray too far from home to avoid over-exercising and putting a strain on developing bones and joints.

 - Running free.
 If you have a fenced-in backyard or access to a fenced-in dog park, letting your new furry friend run free is a wonderful form of exercise for energetic pups.

 - Swimming.
 At around three months, you can introduce your Labrador Retriever puppy to swimming by allowing him or her to wade in and play in low water.
 This is a great form of exercise for little ones because this type of exercise is low impact on tender joints.